-At a time when data blocking among healthcare actors represents a significant challenge in the industry, Ai looks forward to the new ONC rules which should foster greater access to data and improved interoperability.
+At a time when data blocking among healthcare actors represents a significant challenge in the industry, Audacious Inquiry looks forward to the new ONC rules which should foster greater access to data and improved interoperability.

 What is the Info Blocking Rule?

 On March 9th, 2020, ONC and the Department of Health and Human Services (HHS) released a set of rules addressing how healthcare providers, payers, and health IT companies must share data to enable improvements in information sharing and patient access to their health data.
 One of the rules, required by the 21st Century Cures Act, addresses information blocking, a problematic practice by some healthcare “actors” — providers, health IT developers, health information exchanges, and health information networks — that is likely to interfere with, prevent, or materially discourage access, exchange, or use of electronic health information.
 CMS also released a rule that requires hospitals to send real time notifications to community providers when a shared patient is seen at the hospital.

 The new info blocking rule defines and prohibits the practice of information blocking, although it does outline eight exceptions.
 The upheaval in healthcare caused by the COVID-19 pandemic has resulted in the implementation of the rule being delayed.
 Last week, ONC released the interim final rule and pushed back the information blocking deadline until April 5, 2021.
 When it does go into effect, it will be a significant step in what is a long, ongoing journey toward seamless data sharing across the healthcare industry.
 We strongly support the rule and believe the delay is understandable given the significance of the changes and the time the healthcare industry needs time to implement the significant new requirements (while also continuing to respond to the ongoing COVID-19 pandemic).

 Ultimately, the rule aims to shift the paradigm for healthcare entities that handle data from “we may share data” to “we must share data unless we have a very good reason not to.”